jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

    Cortex-X2 CPU.
 This needs to be enabled for revisions r0p0, r1p0 and r2p0
    of the CPU.

+-  ``ERRATA_X2_2081180``: This applies errata 2081180 workaround to
+   Cortex-X2 CPU.
+This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU.

 DSU Errata Workarounds
 ----------------------